open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

   :align: center
   :alt: Hardware synchronization diagram

 There are two data streams, *A* and *B*, which have approximately the same sample rate.
-However, they start at slightly different times, and the clocks drift apart over the course of the recording.
+However, they may start at slightly different times, and the clocks may drift apart over the course of the recording.
 Therefore, it's impossible to know which samples occurred simultaneously without comparing them to a reference signal that's shared across the two data streams

 In this example, there are a few sample numbers that are important to note: